ozaib22/IMSPROJECT/README.md

 ### Prerequisites and Installation

-The following programs are needed to be installed to allow further development and testing
+The following programs are needed to be installed to allow further development and testing.

 To run this project it is recommended that you install the following programs to see full functionality of codes and relative databases.